 But what if you are desperately unlucky and it doesn’t stop raining?
 Below you’ll see our link to a long list of great activities you can enjoy, if the weather is particularly inclement.

-Things to Do For Kids in Westport
+Things to Do For Families in Westport

 Here, you’ll find the locations of the playgrounds in Westport.
 Note: ‘The Wild West’ is indoor.